 How we use personal data

 The Council will match name, date of birth and school data with information held about free school meal eligible children to identify families who may be eligible to benefit from the Holiday Activity and Food (HAF) Programme.
-Further details about how we use personal data, and your rights regarding this, can be found at www.cambridgeshire.gov.uk/privacy
+You can find further details about how we use personal data, and your rights.

 Information for providers can be found on our Learn-together website.